Aomori Prefecture: Geography

 Aomori Prefecture is the northernmost prefecture in the Tōhoku region, lying on the northern end of the island of Honshu.
 It faces Hokkaido from across the Tsugaru Strait and it borders Akita and Iwate in the south.
 The prefecture is flanked by the Pacific Ocean to the east and the Sea of Japan to the west with the Tsugaru Strait linking those bodies of water to the north of the prefecture.
-The islets of Kyūroku-jima in the Sea of Japan are the prefecture's westernmost point.
-Oma, at the northwestern tip of the axe-shaped Shimokita Peninsula, is the northernmost point of Honshu.
+The islets of Kyūroku-jima in the Sea of Japan are the prefecture's westernmost point. Ōma, at the northwestern tip of the axe-shaped Shimokita Peninsula, is the northernmost point of Honshu.
 The Shimokita and Tsugaru Peninsulas enclose Mutsu Bay.
 Between those peninsulas lies the smaller Natsudomari Peninsula, the northern end of the Ōu Mountains.
 The three peninsulas are prominently visible in the prefecture's symbol, a stylized map.
+Aomori Prefecture is the eighth-largest prefecture, with an area of 9,645.64 sqkm, and the 31st-most populous prefecture, with more than 1.18 million people.
+Mount Iwaki, an active stratovolcano, is the prefecture's highest point, at almost 1624.7 m.

-Lake Ogawara, a brackish lake at the base of the Shimokita Peninsula, is the eleventh largest lake in Japan, the largest brackish lake in the Tōhoku area, and the prefecture's largest lake.
-Lake Towada, a lake that sits in a volcanic caldera, straddles Aomori's boundary with Akita.
-The lake is a primary feature of Towada-Hachimantai National Park and is the largest caldera lake in Honshu.
+Lake Ogawara lies at the base of the Shimokita Peninsula.
+It is the prefecture's largest lake and the eleventh largest in Japan.
+It is also the largest brackish lake in the Tōhoku area.
+Lake Towada sits in a volcanic caldera, straddles Aomori Prefecture's boundary with Akita.
+It is a primary feature of Towada-Hachimantai National Park and is Honshu's largest caldera lake.
 Also within the park, the Oirase River flows east towards the Pacific Ocean from Lake Towada.
 Another feature of the park, the Hakkōda Mountains, an expansive volcanic group, rises in the lands to the south of the city of Aomori and north of Lake Towada.

 Shirakami-Sanchi, a UNESCO World Heritage Site, is located in the Shirakami Mountains in the western part of the prefecture.
-The site contains the largest surviving virgin beech forest in East Asia which is home to over 87 species of birds.
+The site contains the largest surviving virgin beech forest in East Asia, which is home to over 87 species of birds.
 Mount Iwaki, a stratovolcano and the prefecture's highest point lies to northeast of the Shirakami Mountains.
 The lands to the east and northeast of Mount Iwaki are an expansive floodplain that is drained by the Iwaki River.
 Hirosaki, the former capital of the Tsugaru clan, sits on the banks of the river.

-As of 31 March 2019, 12% of the total land area of the prefecture was designated as Natural Parks, namely the Towada-Hachimantai and Sanriku Fukkō National Parks; Shimokita Hantō and Tsugaru Quasi-National Parks; and Asamushi-Natsudomari, Ashino Chishōgun, Iwaki Kōgen, Kuroishi Onsenkyō, Nakuidake, Ōwani Ikarigaseki Onsenkyō, and Tsugaru Shirakami Prefectural Natural Parks; and Mount Bonju Prefectural Forest.
+As of March 31, 2019, 12 percent of the total land area of the prefecture was designated as Natural Parks, namely the Towada-Hachimantai and Sanriku Fukkō National Parks; Shimokita Hantō and Tsugaru Quasi-National Parks; and Asamushi-Natsudomari, Ashino Chishōgun, Iwaki Kōgen, Kuroishi Onsenkyō, Nakuidake, Ōwani Ikarigaseki Onsenkyō, and Tsugaru Shirakami Prefectural Natural Parks; and Mount Bonju Prefectural Forest.